 The Wastemobile goes to Burien next

-Following its stop in Bothell, the Wastemobile travels to Burien for a household hazardous waste collection event, Sept.
-22-24.
-The Wastemobile will be in the parking lot of the Burien Annex, 425 SW 144th St., Burien.
+Following its stop in Bothell the Wastemobile travels to Burien for a collection event Sept.
+21-23, in the parking lot of Fred Meyer, 14300 1st Ave.
+S., Burien.

 About the Wastemobile

-Created in 1989, the Wastemobile was the first traveling hazardous waste disposal program in the nation.
-It is operated by the Local Hazardous Waste Management Program and goes throughout King County from the spring through fall.
+Created in 1989, the Wastemobile was the first traveling hazardous waste collection program in the nation.
+It is operated by the Local Hazardous Waste Management Program and goes throughout the county from later winter into fall.

 Residents help protect the environment and public health by safely disposing of the hazardous materials and keeping them out of drains and landfills.
-Since first hitting the road, the Wastemobile has collected more than 17,000 tons of hazardous household waste from more than 466,000 customers.
+Since first hitting the road, the Wastemobile has collected more than 17,000 tons of hazardous household waste from nearly 500,000 customers.

 More disposal solutions: Visit the permanent collection site

-For south King County residents, the Auburn Wastemobile is a convenient alternative for disposing of household hazardous waste.
+For south King County residents, the Auburn Wastemobile is a convenient option for household hazardous waste disposal.
 It is located in the northwest parking lot of The Outlet Collection, 1101 Outlet Collection Dr., SW, near Sports Authority.
 It operates every Saturday and Sunday from 10 a.m. to 5 p.m.